Home > Snacks > Easy Homemade Seasoned Soft Pretzels

 A plate of seasoned bread snacks set on a table.

-4.58 from 7 reviews
+4.63 from 8 reviews

-Make sweet or savory homemade baked soft pretzels in under an hour with a simple yeast dough.
+Make sweet or savory homemade seasoned soft pretzels in under an hour with a simple yeast dough.
 This easy small batch recipe makes 6 soft baked pretzels that are chewy on the outside and soft on the inside.
 Finish the pretzels with pretzel salt, savory seasoning blend, or cinnamon sugar.

 Prep10 minutes